sebastiandev/zipper/README.md

 #### Features:
 - [x] Create zip in memory
 - [x] Allow files, vector and generic streams as input to zip
+- [x] File mappings for replacing strategies (overwrite if exists or use alternative name from mapping)
 - [ ] Password protected zip
-- [ ] File mappings for replacing strategies (if file exists overwrite or use alternative name provided in mapping)

 #### Configuration